MicrosoftDocs/sql-docs/docs/tools/sqlcmd/sqlcmd-utility.md

 **Login-Related Options**

 **-A**
 Signs in to SQL Server  with a Dedicated Administrator Connection (DAC).
 This kind of connection is used to troubleshoot a server.
 This connection works only with server computers that support DAC.
-If DAC is not available, **sqlcmd** generates an error message, and then exits.
+If DAC isn't available, **sqlcmd** generates an error message, and then exits.
 For more information about DAC, see [Diagnostic Connection for Database Administrators](../../database-engine/configure-windows/diagnostic-connection-for-database-administrators.md).
 The -A option isn't supported with the -G option.
 When connecting to SQL Database using -A, you must be a SQL server administrator.
 DAC isn't available for an Azure Active Directory administrator.

 **-C**
 This switch is used by the client to configure it to implicitly trust the server certificate without validation.
 This option is equivalent to the ADO.NET option `TRUSTSERVERCERTIFICATE = true`.

 **-d** _db_name_
 Issues a `USE` *db_name* statement when you start **sqlcmd**.
 This option sets the **sqlcmd** scripting variable SQLCMDDBNAME.
 This parameter specifies the initial database.
 The default is your login's default-database property.
-If the database does not exist, an error message is generated and **sqlcmd** exits.
+If the database doesn't exist, an error message is generated and **sqlcmd** exits.

 **-D**
 Interprets the server name provided to -S as a DSN instead of a hostname.
 For more information, see _DSN Support in sqlcmd and bcp_ in [Connecting with sqlcmd](../../connect/odbc/linux-mac/connecting-with-sqlcmd.md).